symfony/symfony-docs/book/http_fundamentals.rst

 database, rendering and reusing templates, handling form submissions, sending emails, validating user input and handling security.

 The good news is that none of these problems is unique.
-Symfony provides a framework full of tools that allow you to build your application, not your tools.
-With Symfony2, nothing is imposed on you: you're free to use the full Symfony framework, or just one piece of Symfony all by itself.
+Symfony2 provides a framework full of tools that allow you to build your application, not your tools.
+With Symfony2, nothing is imposed on you: you're free to use the full Symfony2 framework, or just one piece of Symfony2 all by itself.

 .. index::
    single: Symfony2 Components